157 Assisted Living Communities near Fresno

 Fresno’s assisted living communities are regulated on the state level, by the California Department of Social Services, Community Care Licensing Division.
 This body publishes guidelines for care providers on every level, from assisted living to skilled nursing, memory care and hospice facilities.
 The Division’s governing board sets rules, takes reports and orders inspections to ensure compliance with California’s strict standards of care.

 The California Better Business Bureau keeps an online directory of assisted living options in Fresno, along with information about each property’s known issues.
 On the BBB site, people researching a facility can look it up by name, read about any unresolved complaints and see the status of actions relating to the quality of care at that community.

 Published reviews from other seniors and their families can be a gold mine of information about the assisted living community you’re looking into.
 Yelp, for example, publishes largely unfiltered reviews and user experiences that can tell you a lot about all the communities on your short list.
 Google Places and the properties’ own Facebook or Instagram accounts can do something similar, as well as showing you pictures of the place you’re thinking about visiting.

-Top 10 Questions to Ask While Touring Assisted Living Facilities in Fresno
+What Questions Should I Ask When Touring Assisted Living Facilities in Fresno?

 - Do the staff members speak your or your loved-one’s language fluently?